alarm-redist/fifty-states/analyses/TN_cd_2020/doc_TN_cd_2020.md

 See pseudo-county definition above.

 ## Simulation Notes
-We sample 5,000 districting plans for Tennessee.
+We sample 5,000 districting plans for Tennessee across two independent runs of the SMC algorithm.
 Pseudo-counties created as above and used as a hard SMC constraint.
 No special techniques were needed to produce the sample.